* Company confirms breach

 By Jim Finkle and Jennifer Saba

-BOSTON/NEW YORK, June 6 (Reuters) - LinkedIn confessed it had a data breach that compromised the passwords of some of its members, the social networking site said on Wednesday.
+BOSTON/NEW YORK, June 6 LinkedIn said on Wednesday that it had a data breach that compromised the passwords of some of the social network's members.

-LinkedIn engineer Vicente Silveira confirmed on the site's blog that some passwords were "comprised." ()
+LinkedIn engineer Vicente Silveira confirmed on the website's blog that some passwords were "compromised."

 "We are continuing to investigate this situation," he said.

-LinkedIn said it sent emails to members whose passwords were affected explaining how to reset them, since they are no longer valid on the site.
+LinkedIn said it sent emails to members whose passwords were affected, explaining how to reset them since they were no longer valid on the site.

 LinkedIn, which made its stock debut last year, is a social media company that caters to companies seeking employees and people scouting for jobs.